baxri/flutter_notes/README.md

 # Your notes

-Simple flutter notes application with firebase abd BLOC pattern. nice demonstration how state managment with bloc work in flutter and
+Simple flutter notes application with firebase abd BLOC pattern. nice demonstration how state managment with bloc work in flutter.
+Provided Dark and Light theme with switcher.

 ## Dark mode